Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 }
 ```

-### Spread_spreadModelAsRequestBody
+### Spread_Model_spreadModelAsRequestBody

 - Endpoint: `put /spread/model/request-body`

 Test case for spread named model.

-Should generate request body model named `ModelBodyParameter`.
+Should generate request body model named `BodyParameter`.
-Should generate an operation like below.
+Should generate an operation like below:
-Note the parameter name is guessed from the model name and it may vary by language.

 ```
-spreadModelAsRequestBody(modelBodyParameter: ModelBodyParameter)
+spreadModelAsRequestBody(bodyParameter: BodyParameter)
 ```

+Note the parameter name is guessed from the model name and it may vary by language.

 Expected request body: